 - Diversifying a portfolio.
 Last but not least, increased buying power can also be helpful to diversify your crypto portfolio.
 Instead of putting too many eggs in one basket, you can diversify across many cryptocurrencies while only allocating the margin upfront.

 - Higher potential losses.
 The most notable disadvantage of trading on margin is the possibility to face high losses.
 Leverage and margin trading can work both for and against you.
 And since you can’t tell with certainty what the market will do, you need to be prepared (and control) potential losses.

 - Owing interest.
 Since margin trading is based on a loan provided by your broker, you’ll have to pay interest on the loan if you plan to hold your position overnight.
-Fortunately, interest rates on margin trading (financing costs) are typically extremely low.
+Fortunately, interest rates on margin trading (financing costs) are often extremely low.

 Tips for Cryptocurrency Margin Trading

 When trading on margin, it’s important to fully understand the risks and benefits of leverage and to actively control your risk levels.
 In the following lines, we’ll provide detailed tips on margin trading, so that it impacts your bottom line in a positive way.